-Measurable Goal 6.3.1 - In Permit Years 1 - 5, continue to sweep all publically accepted paved streets and publically owned paved parking lots at least once as soon as possible after snowmelt.
+Measurable Goat 6.3.1 - In Permit Years 1 - 5, continue to sweep all publically accepted paved streets and publically owned paved parking lots at least once as soon as possible after snowmelt.
 Additional street sweeping will be conducted in the Long Creek.

-Activities Completed During Permit Year 4: The City continues its ongoing and aggressive sweeping program for municipally owned or operated streets, parking areas and sidewalks.
+Activities Completed During Permit Year 5: The City continues its ongoing and aggressive sweeping program for municipally owned or operated streets, parking areas and sidewalks.
 We do not have an annual "start date" for the sweeping program because it is a year round ongoing activity.
 In addition to sweeping in the fall to remove leaves from streets, the City sweeps routinely during the winter to prevent sand accumulation on roads as well as in the spring after snow melt and as needed during the summer.
-In Permit Year 4, the Westbrook sweeping program collected 750.63 tons of material, all of which was hauled to CPRC for disposal.
+In Permit Year 5, the Westbrook sweeping program collected 1047.96 tons of material, all of which was hauled to CPRC for disposal.
+This was a 39% increase in the amount of material collected compared to Permit Year 4.
+In Permit Year 5, the Public Services department applied 1,408 yards of salted sand, 1,555 gallons of calcium chloride and 2,254 tons of salt.